Second-Order Constrained Dynamic Optimization: Numerical experiments

 \section{Numerical experiments}

-We wish to answer the following three research questions to understand each method's relative strengths and weaknesses. \begin{enumerate} \item[(R1)] How fast does each algorithm converge in terms of cost and constraints? \item[(R2)] How robust is each algorithm to varying initial conditions? \item[(R3)] How effectively can we steer multiple shooting methods to avoid poor local minima via initial guess? \end{enumerate} To answer these three questions, we compare the constrained DDPs and SQPs on three different dynamical systems, that is, an inverted pendulum, a 2D quadrotor with a pendulum (quadpend) based on \cite{Singh2022}, and a tadpole-like swimmer as in \cite{Tassa2007MPCDDP}.
-For investigating (R1), we use all systems, while for (R2) and (R3), we focus on the quadpend.
+We wish to answer the following three research questions to understand each method's relative strengths and weaknesses. \begin{enumerate} \item[(R1)] How fast does each algorithm converge in terms of cost and constraints? \item[(R2)] How robust is each algorithm to varying initial conditions and targets? \item[(R3)] How effectively can we steer multiple shooting methods to avoid poor local minima via initial guess? \end{enumerate} To answer these three questions, we compare the constrained DDPs and SQPs on four different dynamical systems, that is, an inverted pendulum, a 2D quadrotor with a pendulum (quadpend) based on \cite{Singh2022}, a tadpole-like swimmer as in \cite{Tassa2007MPCDDP}, and, Franka Emika Panda robotic arm \citep{panda2022} simulated in Brax with mjx backend \cite{brax2021github, menagerie2022github}.
+For investigating (R1), we use all systems, while for (R2), we use the quadpend and Panda.
+In (R3), we focus on the quadpend.
 The state $x$ of the inverted pendulum consists of the angle and angular velocity of the pendulum as $x= [\theta, \dot{\theta}]^{\tr} \in \mathbb{R}^{2}$ and the control $u \in \mathbb{R}$ is the torque applied to the pendulum.
 The state of the quadpend consists of the 2D position and orientation of the quadrotor, the angle of the pendulum, and the time derivative of them, which leads to $x \in \mathbb{R}^{8}$.
 We control the force that the two rotors generate, and therefore $u \in\mathbb{R}^{2}$.
 We choose this example because of the nonlinearity of the constraints by the pendulum part.
 The swimmer is a more complex system consisting of five links, whose control is torque is applied in the four joints.
 The dynamics of the swimmer are found in \cite{Tassa2007MPCDDP}.
 The state consists of the 2D position of the nose, four joint angles and their time derivatives.
 Hence, the state is $x\in\mathbb{R}^{12}$.
 The control $u\in\mathbb{R}^{4}$ is the torques generated in the joints.
+The robotic arm Panda has seven joints.
+The state has the angles of joints and its derivatives, which gives state $x \in \Rb^{14}$.
+The control $u\in \Rb^{7}$ is a command of the joints.
+The angles and commands have limits.
 Details of the dynamics of the systems and parameters are provided in Appendix \ref{sec:app_numerical}.
-All experiments were performed with MATLAB \citep{MATLAB}.
+All experiments except for Panda were performed with MATLAB \citep{MATLAB}.
+The Panda experiment is implemented with JAX \citep{jax2018github}.